 That’s one reason the music icon is excited for the Franklin Graham Festival next month—but there’s more to it than that.

-Daniels was born in Wilmington, N.C., in 1936.
+Daniels was born in Wilmington, North Carolina, in 1936.
 Growing up just hours from the Grahams, he often heard about the evangelist just as Mr. Graham’s ministry was getting started.
 But it wasn’t until the Charlotte Crusade in 1996—when Mr. Graham preached in his hometown—that Daniels joined him onstage.

 “It’s just incredible to sit on that stage and watch all those people who accept the Lord coming down,” Daniels said, recalling Mr. Graham’s invitation to receive Jesus at the end of the Crusade.
 “It’s almost like liquid draining down a big bowl, watching these people coming down from every direction, from all sides of the stadium, to confirm their acceptance of the Lord.”

 Daniels called it an honor to be involved in the Crusade—as well as several Crusades after that—and said he has always admired Mr. Graham’s humility and devotion to God.

 “He’s all the things you can expect a really nice guy to be,” he said.
 “Nothing other than a Carolina country boy.”

 You might call Daniels a bit of a country boy himself.
 Rarely seen without his cowboy hat and bull rider belt buckle, this full-bearded country/rock/Gospel singer is probably most famous for his 1979 song “The Devil Went Down to Georgia” about an impressive fiddle contest between the devil and a down-home Southern boy named Johnny who ultimately wins.
 The song topped country and pop charts, won a GRAMMY, and the single went Platinum.

 Yet some of Daniels’ other songs might better describe his priorities in life.